dalston wildlife

 Greenfinches are regular visitors to garden feeding stations in winter.They have a large strong beak which can tear the net of the orange peanut bags.
 They are really aggressive and can dominate a peanut feeder by chasing away smaller and less powerful birds.
 Greenfinches are present in large numbers all the year.
 They nest in garden trees and will visit bird tables in winter.
 Their favourite winter food is black sunflower seeds which they devour rapidly

-Greenfinch at the nursery
+Greenfinch at the nursery.

 Swallows

-The year 2000 appeared to have been a good year for swallows on our nursery.
 We had three pairs of nesting swallows which each reared two or three broods of young.
 Unfortunately cats killed one brood when they were almost ready to fly.
 On the nursery we normally have only one pair, with two pairs on rare occasions.It is 10 or more years since we have had three nests.
 The young always line up along the ridges of the greenhouses to be fed by their parents.
 It is always pleasant to hear the adults singing from their perches on the telephone wires.

-Swallow at the nursery
+Swallow at the nursery.

 Other Wildlife